South Africa - Cornerstone

-This is a program based at the Cornerstone Institute in Cape Town offered during spring semester only.
+This is a program based at the Cornerstone Institute in Cape Town.
 Cape Town is a city of three million people of a variety of ethnicities.
 It was established in 1652 as a harbor for Dutch ships and is often described as one of the most beautiful cities in the world.
 There are courses which focus on South African experiences of moving from apartheid to reconciliation and re-building.
 South Africa continues to experience the rewards and challenges of those dramatic political and social changes.

 Students typically are given the opportunity to spend two weeks in residence in a black township.
 They also may take trips to such places as Table Mountain, Cape Point Nature Reserve, Mayibuye Struggle Museum, Addo National Park, Robben Island, and Eastern Cape.